arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 	>
 	> Highlight the fact that in order to gain access to SQL Server inside the VM from external, we needed to create an **Endpoint** for port 1433.
 	>
-	>**Virtual machines** use endpoints to communicate within Windows Azure and with other resources on the Internet
+	>**Virtual machines** use endpoints to communicate within Microsoft Azure and with other resources on the Internet
 	>
 	>Creating the endpoint allows us to access the VM remotely to connect to SQL Server.